 - (a) The Degree of Master of Health Sciences Professional Practice may be awarded either unendorsed or endorsed in one of the following areas:

 - i.
-Early Intervention
+Environment and Health

 - ii.
-Environment and Health
+Health and Community

 - iii.
 Health Behaviour Change

 - iv.
 Health Information Management

 - v.
-Men's Health
+Nursing

 - vi.
-Nursing

-- vii.
 Palliative Care.

-- Note: The Nursing endorsement must be completed in conjunction with the Bachelor of Nursing qualification through Christchurch Polytechnic Institute of Technology (CPIT) to meet Nursing Council requirements for registration.
+- Note: The Nursing endorsement must be completed in conjunction with the Bachelor of Nursing qualification through Ara Institute of Canterbury to meet Nursing Council requirements for registration.

-- (a) Admission to the Master of Health Sciences shall be subject to the approval of the Dean of Education. - (b) Candidates must have: - i. qualified for a Bachelor's degree in a health related discipline or an equivalent tertiary level qualification; or - been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Health Sciences. - (c) The detail of the course of study followed, as well as the performance in the qualifying course of study will determine entry to the programme.
-Candidates will normally be expected to have maintained a B average or better in any qualifying course of study. - (d) Requirements b (i) and c may be waived by the Dean or Nominee for a Candidate able to demonstrate extensive practical, professional or scholarly experience of an appropriate kind.
+- (a) Admission to the Master of Health Sciences Professional Practice shall be subject to the approval of the Dean of Education. - (b) Candidates must have: - qualified for a Bachelor's degree in a health related discipline or an equivalent tertiary level qualification; or - been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Health Sciences. - (c) The detail of the course of study followed, as well as the performance in the qualifying course of study will determine entry to the programme.
+Candidates will normally be expected to have maintained a B average or better in any qualifying course of study. - (d) Requirements (b) i. and (c) may be waived by the Dean or Nominee for a Candidate able to demonstrate extensive practical, professional or scholarly experience of an appropriate kind.

-- (a) Candidates for the Master of Health Sciences Professional Practice shall complete a 180 point (1.5 EFTS) course of study made up of: - 60 points (0.5 EFTS) from courses listed in Schedule B, Master of Health Sciences Level 9 Courses: and - For candidates completing an endorsement, courses prescribed in Schedule A, Endorsement Requirements for the Master of Health Sciences Professional Practice; or - For candidates completing without an endorsement, a further 120 points (1.0 EFTS) in courses from Schedule C of the Master of Health Sciences. - (b) With prior approval, relevant and equivalent postgraduate level courses up to the value of 60 points (0.5 EFTS) may be credited from another school, department, College or from another university or tertiary institute. - (c) A candidate whose results are not satisfactory after the first year of study, or equivalent parttime study, may be required to withdraw from the programme.
+- (a) Candidates for the Master of Health Sciences Professional Practice shall complete a 180 point (1.5 EFTS) course of study made up of: - 60 points (0.5 EFTS) from courses listed in Schedule B, Master of Health Sciences Professional Practice Level 9 Courses; and - ii.
+For candidates completing an endorsement,

+- courses prescribed in Schedule A, Endorsement Requirements for the Master of Health Sciences Professional Practice: or - For candidates completing without an endorsement, a further 120 points (1.0 EFTS) in courses from Schedule C of the Master of Health Sciences Professional Practice. - (b) With prior approval, relevant and equivalent postgraduate level courses up to the value of 60 points (0.5 EFTS) may be credited from another school, department, college or from another university or tertiary institute. - (c) A candidate whose results are not satisfactory after the first year of study, or equivalent parttime study, may be required to withdraw from the programme.
 These points may be reassigned towards either a Postgraduate Diploma in Health Sciences or a Postgraduate Certificate in Health Sciences.

-(a) A candidate shall complete the degree within two years of full-time study, or equivalent

-- part-time study, of enrolling in the first course. - (b) The Dean may extend this maximum in special circumstances.
+- (a) A candidate shall complete the degree within two years of full-time study, or equivalent parttime study, of enrolling in the first course. - (b) The Dean may extend this maximum in special circumstances.